Activity While Traveling

 Rest and Recuperate

 You take your time to catch your breath properly, eat and drink, and dress your wounds.
-Make a DC 15 Wisdom (Medicine) check.
+Make a DC 15 Medicine check.
 If you succeed, treat any hit dice rolled to determine the hit points you regain as having rolled their maximum value during this rest.
 If you suffer from a sickness or disease, it has disadvantage to attack you during your long rest.

 Tend to the Wounded

 You go around camp, making sure that the wounds of up to six creatures other than yourself are properly cleaned and dressed.
-Make a DC 15 Wisdom (Medicine) check for each patient, in order to assess the wounds and properly dress them.
+Make a DC 15 Medicine check for each patient, in order to assess the wounds and properly dress them.
 This consumes one use of a healer’s kit per creature tended to.

 If you succeed, your patient can treat any hit dice rolled to determine the hit points that they regain as having rolled their maximum value, during this rest.
 If your patient suffers from a sickness or disease, it has disadvantage to attack them during their long rest.